zammad/zammad-admin-documentation/channels/microsoft365/accounts/secondary-addresses.rst

-.. note:: Secondary addresses in Microsoft365 channels work (almost) **just like they do in email channels**, so this article is lifted (almost) verbatim from :doc:`here </channels/email/accounts/secondary-addresses>`.
+.. note:: Secondary addresses in Microsoft 365 channels work (almost) **just like they do in email channels**, so this article is lifted (almost) verbatim from :doc:`here </channels/email/accounts/secondary-addresses>`.